aanis/aanis.github.io/index.md

 I really enjoyed learning new technologies, coding and socializing at happy hours with my co-workers.
 It was a happy moment in my life, I had stumbled on my [Ikigai](https://upload.wikimedia.org/wikipedia/commons/1/18/Ikigai-EN.svg).
 After working for a few years, I decided to go for my masters in Information Systems and Decision Sciences at California State University in Fullerton.
 What more could I ask; I was living in Orange County, near the beach, playing poker on the weekends and loving every minute of my graduate coursework.

 After graduation, I returned to my home country of Pakistan to spend time with my family after being away for 9 years.
 During this time, I started working as Head Data Scientist and Manager of Data Science for the Government.
-During this time I also became Dean for [School of AI]() and started my own AI firm [Hyperleap](http://hyperleap.ai)
+During this time, I also became Dean for [School of AI](https://github.com/lahorekid/lahorekid.github.io/blob/master/assets/pdfs/CV.pdf) and started my own AI firm [Hyperleap](http://hyperleap.ai)

 On my data science journey, I have led teams and completed projects with business intelligence, data warehouse, network analysis, machine learning and deep learning components.
 I like learning new technologies and am a big fan of open source projects.
 In my free time I am either catching on REM sleep, playing with my dog, watching the UFC or powerlifting at my local gym.